google/cluster-data/ClusterData2011_2.md

 _John Wilkes and Charles Reiss._

-The `clusterdata-2011-2` trace represents 29 day's worth of cell information from May 2011, on a cluster of about 12.5k machines.
+The `clusterdata-2011-2` trace represents 29 day's worth of Borg cell information from May 2011, on a cluster of about 12.5k machines.

   * If you haven't already joined our
     [mailing list](https://groups.google.com/forum/#!forum/googleclusterdata-discuss),
-    please do so now.
+    please do so now.  **Important**: please will out the "reasson" field, or your applicaiton will be rejected.
   * If you haven't already filled out our [brief survey](http://goo.gl/GIDUh), please do so now.
 We use these to keep in touch with you, and announce goodies such as new traces.